Electrical Cabling Throughout History in Melbourne

 Back to blog

-There has been huge progress made in the safety and manufacturing standards of cables over the past century, but many homes in Melbourne still have old, dangerous wiring installed.
+Over the past century, huge progress has been made in the safety and manufacturing standards of cables, but many homes in Melbourne still have old, dangerous electrical wiring installed.

-If your home has cabling that doesn’t meet current electrical safety standards, it may need rewiring to ensure the safety of you and your family.
-If your home was built before 1980 and you’re not sure which type of cable is in your home, give your local trusted electricians, Kenner Electrics, a call to book an inspection.
+If your home has cabling that doesn’t meet current electrical safety standards, it may need rewiring to ensure your safety and that of your family.
+If your home was built before 1980 and you’re not sure which type of cable is in it, call your local trusted electrician, Kenner Electrics, to book an inspection.

 Lead Sheathed Cable – 1880s to 1910s

 This type of cable is a lead outer sheath surrounding cables insulated with bitumen and chemically soaked paper.
-As the first type of electrical cabling ever installed in Victoria, lead cabling is well past its used by date and should be replaced.
+As the first type of electrical cabling ever installed in Victoria, lead cabling is well past its use date and should be replaced.

-The dangers involving lead sheathed cable are that when the inner insulation crumbles, then the outer lead sheath could come into contact with the inner conductors.
+The dangers involving lead-sheathed cable are that when the inner insulation crumbles, then the outer lead sheath could come into contact with the inner conductors.
 This causes the lead to become live, creating a risk of electric shock and a fire risk.
-There are also the additional hazards associated with lead exposure.
+There are also additional hazards associated with lead exposure.

 Lead Sheathed Cables